jkomoros/adjacency-map/README.md

 Legal values are defined below.

+### generation

+Adds a value called `generation` that counts how many layers deep each node is from the root node (via the shortest path).

 ### distinct-across-type

 Including this library will make it so edges of various types will not be combined into one type, but rather show a different edge for each type.